What Is the Average Prognosis for Mesothelioma Cancer?

-The average prognosis for mesothelioma patients is 12-21 months with treatment.
+The average prognosis for mesothelioma cancer is 12-21 months with treatment.
+The typical mesothelioma prognosis without treatment is 4-12 months.

-Specialized mesothelioma treatment combined with healthy lifestyle choices is key to improving your prognosis.
-Read about specific actions you can take below.
+Getting mesothelioma treatment and maintaining an active, healthy lifestyle are key to improving your prognosis.
+Learn what specific actions you can take below.

 Get Treatment From a Specialist

-Finding a mesothelioma specialist who can create a custom treatment plan is the best way to increase your prognosis.
+Mesothelioma treatment and prognosis are closely linked.
+Finding a mesothelioma specialist who can create a custom treatment plan is the best way to improve a prognosis.

 Mesothelioma treatment options include: